Mediterranean Food Fine Dining in Dallas

-Chef Gorji’s Mediterranean Restaurant’s cuisine pays homage to French, Greek, Italian, Spanish, Middle Eastern, Turkish and North African cuisines, but are not defined by nationality or authenticity.
-Taking the best elements, techniques and ingredients from there and combining with what is available in the markets here, he creates his New Mediterranean Cuisine.
-Specializing in upscale fine dining, Gorji Mediterranean Restaurant features Mediterranean specialties, as well as steak and Seafood, earning praise from Eater Dallas as Addison’s best restaurant and from The Dallas Observer as having one of the best steak in the metroplex.
+Chef Gorji’s Mediterranean food pays homage to French, Greek, Italian, Spanish, Middle Eastern, Turkish, and North African cuisines, but are not defined by nationality or authenticity.
+Taking the best elements, techniques, and ingredients from there and combining them with what is available in the markets here, he creates his New Mediterranean Cuisine.
+Specializing in upscale fine dining with a romantic dinner setting, Gorji features New Mediterranean specialties, as well as steak and Seafood.
+Eater Dallas praises it as Addison’s best restaurant and The Dallas Observer as having one of the best steaks in the metroplex.